dendronhq/dendron-site/vault/dendron.guides.cook.md

 Pre-requisites:

--   download and run elasticsearch
+-   download and run Elasticsearch

 Steps:

 1. Export your data using the JSON Export Pod
-2. Create an index in elasticsearch (we're using version 7.9)
+2. Create an index in Elasticsearch (we're using version 7.9)

 ```json
 PUT notes